finnergizer/twitter-information-retrieval-system/README.md

 ##Notable Algorithms, Data Structures, and Optimizations
 While there are tools available for Python Information Retrieval Systems such as Whoosh, we felt it would be a better experience to implement the indexing features from scratch using the methods and algorithms learned during class.
 In addition, given the nature of the data (Twitter messages), we felt that having more direct control of the index creation would allow more flexibility to handle some of the issues that arise in Twitter data (i.e. mispelled words, URLs, hashtags etc.)

 During the preprocessing steps, we implemented a text processor to stem, remove stopwords, shorten contractions, and filter messages as we seemed fit.
-Creating this global text processor allowd for the method to be used on both messages and queries (to maintain a consistency, for example, in stemmed words matching).
+Creating this global text processor allowed for the method to be used on both messages and queries (to maintain a consistency, for example, in stemmed words matching).
 Within this processor, we were able to add modifications such as URL removers so that URLs would not be parsed strangely as tokens.
 We added the possibility of multiple sentences to this processor by first processing the message under the assumption that multiple sentences did exist.
 If not, it would continue to tokenize the text using a TreeBankWord tokenizer which uniquely split contractions into their primary form.

 When creating token list, we used a Set data structure to ensure uniqueness in the tokens generated.
 When adding all the tokens from the processed messages to the Set, the characteristics of this data structure allowed for constant time, `O(1)`, checking of membership of the token, and would only add to the Set if the token did not already exist.